Protect your pets and keep them safe by keeping up to date with their vaccinations.

 When puppies and kittens are born they are usually protected from infections by their mother’s milk, providing she has been regularly vaccinated.
 However, this protection only lasts a few weeks so they need regular vaccinations from an early age.

 Puppies are typically vaccinated at eight and 12 weeks, kittens at nine and 12 weeks, with an initial course of injections.
 Your young pet should then be given a booster 12 months after their first vaccination.
-When you get your puppy or kitten vaccinated with us for the first time we give you a free wormer treatment.

 Older pets need protecting as their immunity can decline.
 Speak to us as the regularity of your companions vaccinations can vary depending on the diseases prevalent in your area.